blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

     for French) instead of a regional variant (e.g. ``fr_FR`` for French (France), ``fr_CA`` for French (Canada), or ``fr_DZ`` for French (Algeria)).

-    Godot has a huge amount of content to translate, so duplicating the work for regional variants should only be done if the language variations are significant enough.
+    Blazium has a huge amount of content to translate, so duplicating the work for regional variants should only be done if the language variations are significant enough.
 Additionally, if a translation is done with for a regional variant, it will only be available automatically for users located